Krisloveless/ChrNet/dataset/README.md

-The dataset will be publicly available after the publication is accepted.
+The dataset will be public available after the publication is accepted.